Chop Chop Tree logo

 Ronks, PA (17572)

-Lancaster City requires permits for removing street trees or trees within public right-of-way areas, but most residential removals on private property do not need permits.
-Properties in historic districts face additional review.
-Homeowners should verify specific requirements with the city planning department before scheduling removal to avoid potential fines or delays.
+Lancaster City requires permits for street trees and any tree located in the public right-of-way, but most trees on private residential property can be removed without one.
+Properties in historic districts may face extra review.
+Before booking a removal, homeowners should confirm the current rules with the city planning department to avoid delays or fines.

-Look for ISA certified arborists, current liability insurance covering at least one million dollars, and workers compensation coverage for all crew members.
-Pennsylvania does not require tree service licensing, making insurance verification critical.
-Request proof of coverage directly from the insurance carrier rather than accepting certificates that may have lapsed.
+Confirm that the company has ISA certified arborists, active liability insurance of at least one million dollars, and workers compensation coverage for every crew member.
+Because Pennsylvania does not require a tree service license, insurance verification matters.
+It is best to ask for confirmation directly from the insurer instead of relying only on a certificate that may no longer be current.

-Properties throughout Millersville and Willow Street face ash tree decline from emerald ash borer infestation requiring removal.
-Neighborhoods near Conestoga River experience root rot from periodic flooding.
-Older sections of Lancaster City contain aging Norway maples with extensive decay.
-Leola and Mountville properties report frequent storm damage to silver maples planted decades ago near structures.
+In areas like Millersville and Willow Street, ash trees are often affected by emerald ash borer and may need to be removed.
+Properties near the Conestoga River can deal with root rot after flooding.
+Older parts of Lancaster City often have aging Norway maples with significant decay, while homes in Leola and Mountville frequently report storm damage to silver maples planted years ago near houses and driveways.

-Lancaster County Solid Waste Management Authority accepts brush and logs at their composting facility on Harrisburg Pike.
-Many tree services include chipping and hauling in removal costs.
-Residents can request wood chips for landscaping or firewood lengths.
-The county offers seasonal curbside yard waste collection in participating municipalities including East Petersburg.
+The Lancaster County Solid Waste Management Authority accepts brush and logs at its composting facility on Harrisburg Pike.
+Many tree companies already include hauling and chipping in the removal price.
+Some homeowners can also request wood chips for mulch or logs cut for firewood.
+Participating municipalities, including East Petersburg, offer seasonal curbside yard waste pickup as well.